Nabie/object-oriented-programming-in-R/chapters/05_operator_overloading.md

 ## Units example

 For a slightly more involved example, we define a class for associating physical units with values.
-This will allow us to check that units we manipulate are compatible -- so we do not subtract meters from seconds and such -- and will do unit analysis as part of arithmetic operations.
+This will allow us to check that units we manipulate are compatible---so we do not subtract meters from seconds and such---and will do unit analysis as part of arithmetic operations.
 The example is a simplified version of the package [units](https://github.com/edzer/units).
 The `units` package also hands unit conversion and unit simplification.
 Here we just implement a simple arithmetic of symbolic units and simple equality check of them.

 The idea is to have a representation of physical units and then associate these to numeric values.
 Physical units, here, refers to units like square kilometres, metres per second, etc. In general, these will be symbolic expressions, but we will only consider the slightly simpler situation where the units are a fraction of physical constants.
 In that case, we can represent these as a list of terms in the nominator and a list of terms in the denominator.
-If we always keep these lists sorted we have a canonical representation of them and we can check equality of two units by checking equality of the nominator and denominator lists.
+If we always keep these lists sorted, we have a canonical representation of them, and we can check equality of two units by checking equality of the nominator and denominator lists.
 We can implement the constructor like this:

 ```{r}
 symbolic_unit <- function(nominator, denominator = "") {